 - Terrestrial means on land.
 At a later stage of life, amphibians develop lungs and legs and move out of the water to live on land.

 Probably the best known example of an amphibian is the frog.
 You probably know that frogs begin life as tadpoles: little fish-like creatures that breathe through gills and swim around with small tails.

 You’ll also know that frogs don’t stay tadpoles forever.
 They develop legs and eventually hop on to dry land, where they breathe through their lungs, like we do.

 Characteristics of Amphibians

 Clearly, how amphibians look varies depending on the stage of their life.
 A tadpole looks completely different to a frog, for example.
 But there are some characteristics that are generally consistent across most amphibian species.

 - Amphibians have moist bodies.
 If you picked up a snake (which is not an amphibian) it would feel very dry.
 Contrary to popular belief, snakes aren’t “slimy”.
 However, if you picked up an amphibian – such as a frog – its skin would feel wet and slippery.

 - Amphibians will die if their body dries out.
-The reason amphibians have moist bodies and smooth skin is that they need it to survive.
-Amphibian’s have a special skin that is able to absorb water and oxygen, stopping them from getting dehydrated.
+The reason they have moist bodies and smooth skin is that they need it to survive.
+Amphibians have a special skin that is able to absorb water and oxygen, stopping them from getting dehydrated.
 This is why, even once they start living on land, amphibians usually live close to water.

 - Some amphibians can “aestivate“.
 This is a special ability that allows certain types of amphibian to enter a dormant state if conditions become too hot and dry.
 They then return to normal once cooler, wet conditions return.